Cataract extraction; Cataract surgery

 Recovery takes about 2 weeks.
 If you need new glasses or contact lenses, you can usually have them fitted at that time.
 Keep your follow-up visit with your doctor.

 American Academy of Ophthalmology website.
-Preferred Practice Patterns Cataract and Anterior Segment Panel, Hoskins Center for Quality Eye Care.
-Cataract in the adult eye PPP - 2016.
+Preferred Practice Patterns, Cataract and Anterior Segment Panel, Hoskins Center for Quality Eye Care.
+Cataract in the Adult Eye Preferred Practice Pattern 2021.

 National Eye Institute website.
 Facts about cataracts.

 Salmon JF.
 Lens.
 In: Salmon JF, ed.
 Kanski's Clinical Ophthalmology.
 9th ed.
 Philadelphia, PA: Elsevier; 2020:chap 10.

 Tipperman R. Cataracts.
 In: Gault JA, Vander JF, eds.
 Ophthalmology Secrets in Color.
 4th ed.
 Philadelphia, PA: Elsevier; 2016:chap 21.

 Reviewed by: Franklin W. Lusby, MD, ophthalmologist, Lusby Vision Institute, La Jolla, CA. Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.
 Editorial update 12/16/2021.